 Understand Yourself Better

 Individual therapy is a full hour every week (or however often you meet with your therapist) to focus solely on yourself.
 A trained therapist can help you become aware of unhelpful thought patterns that may be controlling your life in ways you don’t even realize.
 Your thoughts and emotions may influence your beliefs, attitudes, relationships, behaviors, and opinions of yourself: and it can be a self-destructive cycle if you let it continue.
 Part of therapy is challenging and breaking these thought patterns by actively learning about common thought distortions and how they may be influencing your thoughts.
 By working with a therapist, you will start to uncover these patterns and understand your thoughts, behaviors, and emotions better.

 Those with social anxiety or social phobias may prefer the safety of private therapy to practice boundary-setting.
 Especially if the phobia or anxiety has been long-standing, it is likely that an individual has had trouble advocating for themselves in the past.
 Simply learning how to state one’s needs in a non confrontational way, learning how to say no, and establishing expectations can go a long way towards making someone feel more comfortable in a social setting.
 In cases like these, individual therapy may work as a precursor to group therapy.

 WHY YOU MIGHT PREFER GROUP COUNSELING

-- Group therapy is less expensive than individual therapy
+- Group therapy is less expensive

 - Group therapy often results in strong friendships and relationships